The Ultimate Guide to 11 Plus Exam Prep: Everything You Need to Succeed Without the Stress

 Let’s talk about the "machinery" of the brain.
 The human mind is not a bucket you can just pour information into until it’s full.
 It’s more like a muscle that needs consistent, varied tension.

-This is where Spaced Repetition comes in.
 If your child struggles with "type Z" verbal reasoning questions on a Tuesday, don't just redo them on Wednesday.
 Revisit them on Friday, then again the following Thursday.
-This stores the information in the long-term memory bank rather than the "leaky" short-term bucket.
+This stores the information in long-term memory rather than the "leaky" short-term bucket.

 The Secret Weapon: One-on-One Online Tutoring